Chapter 4:

 I trace the new scar with my fingers.
 It is smooth and completely healed, a physical impossibility that is somehow less shocking than the vibrant, living world around me.
 It was real.
 The memory was real, but the wound is most certainly now closed.

-My blue polyester polo is gone, replaced by a simple tunic of coarse green fabric.
-It has short frilly sleeves, a style so out of place with my former life that it almost makes me laugh.
-My black work jeans have been annexed, remodeled into a loose blue pleated skirt with leather sandals adorning the peninsula of my legs.
-This outfit is a lot more feminine than I am used to, but I feel the need to embrace it like new skin.
+My blue polyester polo is gone, replaced by a simple tunic of coarse green fabric, it has short frilly sleeves that clutch to my arms.
+My black work jeans have been annexed and remodeled into a loose blue pleated skirt with leather sandals adorning the peninsulas of my legs.

-“Oh my god where are they?”
+"Oh no where are they?!"

 I snap my head around in a panic, a cold dread washes over me that eclipses the strangeness of my situation.